 I hope you understand, the candles, the fireplace, and the comfort food are just props.
 You can absolutely create hygge without them as well.
 It’s all about finding these little moments during the day where you create the space for those joyful feelings of warmth, safety, comfort, and togetherness.

-The next time you feel stressed out or overwhelmed, take a page from the Danish playbook – or from Norlii’s hygge decor box – and create a moment of hygge.
-Trust us, your mind—and your mental health—will thank you for it!
+The next time you feel stressed out or overwhelmed, take a page from the Danish playbook of hygge – or from Norlii’s hygge decor box – and create spaces for hygge that invite for moments of hygge.
+Trust us, your mind—and your mental health—will thank you for it! – Oh, and check this post for Summer hygge!

 3 things you didn’t know about hygge: